TankardYegga/TankardYegga/README.md

     - I write to inspire my logical sparks.
     - I enjoy running, fast walking and playing badminton.
     - I like making interesting new friends and having discussion on valuable issues.
+    - My Motto：I love learning and sharing, I wouldn’t be able to keep going if I didn’t!
 -------

 **📝 Skills**